JoaoLopesF/SPFD5408/README.md

 		0.9.2 - Beta 3: Now works no Leornardo too - 29/07/15

 This library is the Adafruit TFT Libraries changed to works in TFT 2.4 shields with the SPFD5408 controller.
 Tested on Arduino Uno, Leonardo and Mega.
+See it on action in: https://www.youtube.com/watch?v=Q8WvEjXvAws

 It is based in the last version of Adafruit, inclusive with buttons features.